 Across 32 agricultural, forested, and freeway roadside ditch reaches in the North Carolina Coastal Plain, all supported predominantly wetland plants, and had at least some soil carbon and signs of wetness.
 Plant communities differed across site types, however, in response to landscape variables like development in the vicinity and local variables like apparent mowing (on freeway roadsides).
 Forested sites were more easterly and swampy.
 Agricultural sites had greater plant cover, including of taxa of driest and wettest wetland indicator groups.

-The U.S. National Lakes Assessment, executed by the EPA, examined over 1000 lakes in 2007 and again in 2012, about half natural and half artificial reservoirs both times.
+The U.S. National Lakes Assessment, executed by the USEPA, examined over 1000 lakes in 2007 and again in 2012, about half natural and half artificial reservoirs both times.
 They found differences in the conditions of these two categories, but they did not explore their underlying data to see why the differences occurred.
 Our structural equations model suggests that algal blooms form through similar processes in both systems, with statistically significant differences, with manmade lakes being less predictable.